mwhesse/deckmind/agent-homes/gemini-agent-default/README.md

 # Gemini Agent Home Directory

-This directory contains configuration files for the Google Gemini CLI agent used in the DevAgent project.
+This directory contains configuration files for the Google Gemini CLI agent used in the Deckmind project.

 ## Description